bensutherland/wgrs_workflow/README.md

 At each stage, the script will report the number of variants retained.
 There will also be a log file produced as `<date>_<time>_filter_bcf.log`.

+Note: all intermediate filter files will be retained, so if needed, delete to save space.

 Alternately, this can be run manually to output only a single file:
 ```